 Five reasons to study aerospace engineering at Surrey

-Choosing the right degree pathway can be difficult, and things sometimes become clearer once you start studying.
-Whether you opt for our Aerospace Engineering, Mechanical Engineering, Automotive Engineering, or Biomedical Engineering courses, you’ll study a common first year which means you can swap to a different pathway, if you decide it’s a better fit, up until the end of your first year.
+Whether you opt for our Aerospace Engineering, Mechanical Engineering, Automotive Engineering, or Biomedical Engineering courses, you’ll study a common first year which means you can swap to a different pathway within the department, if you decide it’s a better fit, up until the end of your first year.

 Discover our programmes in aerospace engineering.